-Make sure and check out our recommended setups page here where we outline our favorite vivariums for different budget levels.
-After researching a myriad of types of enclosure, we think we’ve found the ideal solutions for you!
+Make sure and check out our recommended setups page here, where we outline our favorite vivariums for different budget levels.
+After researching a myriad of types of enclosures, we think we’ve found the ideal solutions for you!

 Lighting is critical to get right.
-It’s so critical that we put together a really in-depth guide to proper lighting and heat for your bearded dragon here (guide coming soon).
+It’s so critical that we put together a really in-depth guide to proper lighting and heat for your bearded dragon here.
 As far as what that means to your initial spending, you’ll need several things.